shivannis/xandr-docs-public/xandr-docs/articles/curate/curate-sample-bid-requests.md

 1. Click **Search** to generate bid requests.

 > [!NOTE]
 > Bid requests are generated using a 0.001% sampling rate.
-If you try to generate a bid request and don't see results, Xandr will automatically increase the sampling rate to 5%.
+If you try to generate a bid request and don't see results, Microsoft Advertising will automatically increase the sampling rate to 5%.
 Wait 30 minutes for this sampling rate change to take effect before you generate another bid request.
 You don't have to keep the **Bid Request Sampler** section open while you wait 30 minutes before generating a new request.
 You can leave the section and come back to generate a new request after 30 minutes have passed.

 Bid requests (if any) are listed in the **Bid Request** section.
 You can do the following with the results: